 This will improve air circulation, so cut down the bushiest parts of the herbs to give them more room.
 If necessary, move an entire plant, so its neighbors have more space to breathe.
 Many herbs do best if cut back regularly.
 Use them fresh in kitchen recipes or dry them and store them i n a cool dark cupboard for future use.

 You may be overwatering and inadvertently allowing the moisture-loving molds to proliferate.
 Don't water on a schedule.
 Instead, learn to recognize the signs that your garden needs water.

 Unless the summer winds are kicking up a lot of dust, do not water any part of your plants that are above ground.
 Water the base only and give the roots a healthy dose of water.

-While it's very tempting to run to the nursery for a chemical solution at the first signs of mold, resist the urge.
-You must remember that you're (probably) growing herbs to use in your kitchen or for their medicinal benefits.
-This means that you're also likely to use the herbs fresh from time to time.
-Even if you dry your herbs, those chemical compounds can linger.
+While it can be tempting to run to the nursery for a chemical solution at the first signs of mold, resist the urge.
+Whether you plan to use your herbs fresh, or dried, the chemical compounds from chemical sprays and treatments can linger on the plant.